-After the fall of Ben Ali the leader of the Ettajdid, Ahmed Ibrahim, gained the post of Minister of Higher Education by the then Prime Minister Mohamed Ghannouchi until 7 March 2011.
-For the October 2011 elections, the party formed a secularist alliance with three smaller secular left-wing parties and five independent initiatives called the Democratic Modernist Pol (PDM).
-They won 5 seats in the parliament.
-The PDM sees a strict division between state and religion as a fundamental basis for the new constitution and rejects cooperation with Islamist parties.
+After the fall of Ben Ali the leader of the Ettajdid, Ahmed Ibrahim, had gained the post of Minister of Higher Education by the then Prime Minister Mohamed Ghannouchi until 7 March 2011.
+The Party sees a strict division between state and religion as a fundamental basis for the new constitution and rejects cooperation with Islamist parties.

 Mouvement des Démocrates Socialistes (Movement of Social Democrats)

 The party was founded in 1978 by Ahmed Mestiri and associates, liberal dissidents from the then ruling Parti Socialiste Destourian (PSD), the predecessor of the RCD.
 He was replaced by Mohamed Mouadda.
 After some internal strive over the leadership of the party Ismail Boulahya, the last founding member of the party still in function officially became the leader in 2002.

 The party successfully participated in the 2004 legislative elections, obtaining 14 seats in the Chamber of Deputies, making it the largest (opposition) party in the Chamber under the domination of the RCD.
 The number of seats grew to 16 seats at the 2009 election.
 The Movement of Social-Democrats offers almost the same program as the RCD, apart from being more Arab nationalist and socialist.
 The party obtained 2 seats in the latest NCA elections in October 2011 elections but of the two deputies, one joined Ennahda in 2013 and the other one joined the Social Democratic Path in 2014.

 Secretary General: Hamadi Jebali